amr08/React-Redux/README.md

 - A user should be able to add a ticket to Zendesk through the SPA.
 Use Auth0 for user authentication, react/redux, and a server for submitting and receiving info.

-### Summary of accomplishments

-- Created an SPA with React/Node/Express/Redux
-- Utilized the global store instead of passing state between components
-- Secured all routes
-- Designed a simple UI that is user friendly
-- Bonus: I've gotten really good at submitting tickets

-### Next steps for Production

-- Further testing: There appears to be a bug where a ticket is sometimes duplicated, however, it's not easy to replicate this bug so I could not identify the source.
-- Refactor rendering of global store data with best practices - I had to take my best guess at times!
-- Web Designer to review and give suggestions on how to improve UI

-Thanks to the Auth0 team for the opportunity to create this app and for steering me in the right direction!

 ## Getting Started